schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/DAY_5_DEBUGGING.md

 **Debug web requests:**

-1. Start "Listen for PHP Debug Connections" in PHPStorm
+1. Start debugging in VS Code (F5) and select "Listen for Xdebug"
+2. Set breakpoints in your PHP files
-2. Add `?XDEBUG_SESSION_START=PHPSTORM` to URL
+3. Add `?XDEBUG_SESSION_START=vscode` to your URL
-3. Or use browser extension (Xdebug Helper)
+4. Or use browser extension (Xdebug Helper for Chrome/Firefox)
+5. Refresh the page - VS Code will pause at your breakpoints

+**VS Code Debugging Tips:**
+- F5: Start/Continue debugging
+- F10: Step over
+- F11: Step into
+- Shift+F11: Step out
+- Cmd+Shift+F5: Restart debugging
+- Shift+F5: Stop debugging
+- Hover over variables to see their values
+- Use the Debug Console to evaluate expressions

 ### Step 5: Debug Configuration for Docker